mmiele/TechnicalNotes/BotFramework/webchat-direct-line/README.md

 In this case, you have the bot running in Azure for example, and leave the messaging end point unchanged.
 For example `https://<your bot app registration name>.azurewebsites.net/api/messages`.

-### Run the server API
+### Run the server

 The server API is available in multiple languages.
 Choose one and expand the corresponding section for specific steps.
+This allows the generation of the token from the Direct Line secret.

 <details><summary>JavaScript API</summary>